freenas/freenas-docs/userguide/storage.rst

 #endif truenas

 The current configuration of each device is displayed.
-Click a disk's entry and then its :guilabel:`Edit` button to change its configuration.
-The configurable options are described in :numref:`Table %s <zfs_disk_opts_tab>`.
+Click a disk entry and the :guilabel:`Edit` button to change its configuration.
+The configurable options are described in
+:numref:`Table %s <zfs_disk_opts_tab>`.